 The Saying on the Stone

-The current plan is to place one headstone between the brothers, who are buried ten feet apart, at the West Boarder plot #59.
-Charles is to the left (West Boarder Plot #57), and William is to the right (West Boarder Plot #63.
-An example of what the stone will look like is pictured here.
+The headstone will be placed between the brothers, who are buried ten feet apart, at the West Boarder plot #59.
+Charles is to the left (West Boarder Plot #57), and William is to the right (West Boarder Plot #63).

-"AND ALL THE SOULS LAID TO REST HERE" must be placed on the stone to honor all the other people who are buried in the mass grave, and we are honored to have this inscribed.
+"AND ALL THE SOULS LAID TO REST HERE" must be placed on the stone to honor all the other people who are buried in the mass grave, and we will include this because it is the right thing to do.

 And finally: